 6.4 Public Education UGRA staff continues to spread

 information about urban runoff on radio

 programs, social media posts, newspaper

 articles, and presentations.
 UGRA and

 Kerr County partnered together to fund

 litter patrols with licensed peace officers

 at popular river crossings during the

 summer to promote the message, "Pack it

 inpack it out".
-In 2023, UGRA
+In 2024, UGRA selected

+two projects to be the first recipients of

-launched the Water Resources
+the Water Resources Preservation Grant

-Preservation Grant Program (WRPGP) to

-help address runoff by promoting the
+Program (WRPGP) to help address runoff

-installation of Green Stormwater
+by promoting the installation of Green

-Infrastructure through cost share funding
+Stormwater Infrastructure through cost

-up to \$150,000.
+share funding.

 7.0 Preserve riparian areas through education of UGRA staff continues to spread

 riparian area structure and function and information about riparian areas on radio

 restoration efforts programs, social media posts, newspaper

 articles, and presentations.
-UGRA's new
+UGRA's

 WRPGP encourages riparian protection

 and restoration by prioritizing projects

 that include riparian areas.

 7.1 Public education UGRA staff continues to spread

-information about riparian areas on radio
+, , , , , , , , , , , , , , , , , , , information about riparian areas on radio

 programs, social media posts, newspaper

 articles, and presentations.
 UGRA's new

 WRPGP provides additional resources

 about riparian areas for developers.

-7.2 Healthy Creeks Initiative UGRA continues to participate in the Healthy Creeks Initiative .
-In 2023, delays at TPWD and difficulties getting access to the databases postponed the start of the Healthy Creeks Initiative Arundo management program from May to July.
-Staff reviewed most of the Kerr County parcels in the program and surveyed enough properties to make up the two days of spraying Kerr County received.
-The spraying season was shortened by winds and wildfires in other counties.
-Previously treated parcels were given priority this season and those surveyed and not treated from last year were treated this year.
-Staff continues to flag properties for future outreach, but no new parcels were added this year.
-Communication towards the end of this summer suggested that the admin complications will be improved for next year.
+7.2 Healthy Creeks Initiative UGRA continues to participate in the

+Healthy Creeks Initiative.
+In 2024, 111

+out of the 126 Kerr County properties

+enrolled in the program were surveyed by

+UGRA.
+The parcels not surveyed were all

+resurveys presumed to have no Arundo.

+Of the 126 properties, 79 had Arundo and

+all of them were treated by the sprayers

+during August and September.

 7.3 Feral Hogs Kerr County is one of the few places in Texas that encourages removal of feral hogs by paying a bounty upon each hog removed.
 The Feral Hog Management program is supported by Kerr County and UGRA.
-In 2023, almost 1,900 hogs were removed in Kerr County and since the beginning of this unique program over 11,300 hogs have been removed.
-As a continuation of that program, UGRA and Kerr County own two traps that are operated by a local trapper on private properties.
+In 2024, almost 1,600 hogs were removed in Kerr County and since the beginning of this unique program over 12,800 hogs have been removed.
+As a continuation of that program, UGRA and Kerr County own two traps one of which is operated by a local trapper and the other can be loaned out for use on private properties.
 8.0 Promote green infrastructure to reduce stormwater runoff UGRA staff continues to spread information about urban runoff on radio programs, social media posts, newspaper articles, and presentations.
-In 2023, UGRA launched the WRPGP to help address runoff by promoting the installation of Green Stormwater Infrastructure through cost share funding up to \$150,000.

-8.1 Rainwater Harvesting UGRA continues its Rainwater Harvesting

-Rebate Program, where applicants who

-install or upgrade their rainwater

-harvesting system, can receive a rebate up

-to \$500.
-In 2023, 46 rebates were fulfilled

-for over \$17,000.
-To promote rainwater

-harvesting in all parts of the community,

-UGRA has a Rainwater System Grant

-Program where nonprofit organizations,

-schools, and public entities can receive up

-to \$15,000 to install or improve their

-rainwater harvesting system.
-In 2023, a

-recipient of this grant was the Hunt

-Volunteer Fire Department.
+In 2024, UGRA selected two new projects to be the first recipients of the WRPGP to help address runoff by promoting the installation of Green Stormwater Infrastructure through cost share funding.
+The projects include Kerr County's Animal Services Facility and the City of Kerrville's Public Safety Facility.
+8.1 Rainwater Harvesting UGRA continues its Rainwater Harvesting Rebate Program, where applicants who install or upgrade their rainwater harvesting system, can receive a rebate up to \$500.
+In 2024, 51 rebates were fulfilled for over \$16,000.
+To promote rainwater harvesting in all parts of the community, UGRA has a Rainwater System Grant Program where nonprofit organizations, schools, and public entities can receive up to \$15,000 to install or improve their rainwater harvesting system.

 8.2 UGRA EduScape The UGRA EduScape continues to be an

-- educational asset as a demonstration
+educational asset as a demonstration

 landscape.
-Three in person tours of the
+Seven in person tours of the

-EduScape were held in 2023 and many
+EduScape were held in 2024 and many

 visitors stopped by for a self-guided tour.

-This year was the second year of a severe
+This year was the third year of a severe

 drought for the Hill Country and the

 drought-tolerant landscaping survived

-through significant water restrictions.
+through significant water restrictions and

+a summer flood.